 What should I expect during a root canal?

 A root canal usually takes two appointments to complete.
 During your initial appointment, we will use x-rays to clearly determine the extent of the infection.
 We will then numb the tooth and the area around it with a local anesthesia.
 If necessary, we may isolate the tooth with a latex tool to keep it dry and protected.
 Once you are fully numb, we will begin removing any damaged and decayed tissue.
 We will also remove the nerve of the tooth, and thoroughly clean out the cavity.

 When everything has been thoroughly cleaned, we will seal off the cavity to prevent any future infection from developing.
 During your second appointment, we will place a dental crown over your restored tooth.
 This crown will be crafted to look like your other teeth, and will function like a natural tooth.

 What do I do after my root canal?

 After the procedure, the pain and discomfort you were experiencing from your infection should be gone.
 You may feel a bit of tenderness in the area of the procedure, but you can use over-the-counter pain medications for relief.
 It is important to stay on top of your after-care.
 This involves returning for your follow-up appointment.
 This appointment will allow us to make sure that everything is healing properly and to place your dental crown.

 Only a dental professional can definitively say if you need a root canal or not.
 However, if you are experiencing pain or discomfort, or are concerned about your tooth, come see us immediately.
 A root canal can help save your tooth and restore the health of your smile.
-To learn more or schedule an appointment, give us a call at 614-870-3337.
+To learn more or schedule an appointment, contact us a call at 614-870-3337.